lmckone/lubov/content/portfolio/data-dictionaries/index.md

 title: "Data Dictionaries 101: Tell the Story of your Data"
 ---

-This is a plan for a workshop that provides an overview of data documentation and provides hands-on experience creating data dictionaries to graduate student researchers at a large university
+This is a plan for a workshop that provides an overview of data documentation and provides hands-on experience creating data dictionaries to graduate student researchers at a large university.

 #### Methods